-Once asthma treatment has been started, ongoing decisions are based on a cycle to assess, adjust treatment and review response.
-The preferred treatments at each step are summarized below and in Box 7 (p14); for details, see full GINA 2015 report.
+Once asthma treatment has been started, ongoing decisions are based on a cycle (p.12) to assess, adjust treatment and review response.
+The preferred treatments at each step are summarized below and in Box 7 (p14); for details, see full GINA 2018 report.
 See Box 8 (p14) for ICS dose categories.

-STEP 1: As-needed SABA with no controller (this is indicated only if symptoms are rare, there is no night waking due to asthma, no exacerbations in the last year, and normal FEV1).
-Other options: regular low dose ICS for patients with exacerbation risks.
+STEP 1: As-needed SABA with no controller This is indicated only if symptoms are rare, there is no night waking due to asthma, no exacerbations in the last year, and normal FEV1.

+Other options: regular low dose ICS to reduce risk of severe exacerbations.